-- Continued operation of CCTVs at 168 locations on the freeway system - Continuation of freeway service patrols in Milwaukee County, the addition of freeway service patrols on IH 43 in Ozaukee County, and the discontinuation of service patrols on IH 94 in Racine County following completion of the IH 94 North-South freeway reconstruction project - The addition of new crash investigation site/s [this will be updated once the data become available]
+- Continued operation of CCTVs at 168 locations on the freeway system. - Continuation of freeway service patrols in Milwaukee County, the addition of freeway service patrols on IH 43 in Ozaukee County, and the discontinuation of service patrols on IH 94 in Racine County following completion of the IH 94 North-South freeway reconstruction project.